 - Permanent Full-time (with a 6 month probationary period)

-- We are aiming to hold interviews early to mid August
+- We are aiming to hold interviews the last week of October.

 - Candidates should have the right to work in the UK

-The Bretton Woods Project is a watchdog and an advocate.
-The Project develops and maintains an information and evidence base that contributes to critical voices that seek to influence international financial institutions so they support development policies that are gender transformative, equitable, environmentally sustainable and consistent with international human rights norms.
+The Bretton Woods Project acts as a watchdog by monitoring the Bank and Fund, with a particular focus on the impact of Bank and Fund policies and activities on the environment, human rights and democratic governance.
+The Project develops and maintains an information and evidence base that contributes to critical voices that seek to influence international financial institutions so that they support development policies that are gender transformative, equitable, environmentally sustainable and consistent with international human rights norms.

 It will also include providing technical support to the Project’s Gender Equality and Macroeconomics (GEM) project.
 More broadly it entails contributing to the Bretton Woods Project publications.
 The role involves significant contributions to the Project’s operations, including support to fund-raising and outreach, financial and human resource management and input into strategic decisions for the Project.
 The Project Manager may be required to line manage junior staff and to supervise consultants and volunteers.

-The ideal candidate will have the ability to manage a project and budgets and deliver high quality outputs to agreed schedules.
-You will be educated to degree-level or hold equivalent experience in working with macroeconomics in the context of development and/or international finance issues; and some specific study or work-related knowledge of the International Financial Institutions, development finance, and/or international financial architecture.
+The ideal candidate will have the ability to critically analyse the impact of IMF and World Bank policies and programmes on social justice, gender equality, human rights and the environment.
+You will have an understanding of how both institutions operate within the wider international development finance environment.
+You will be educated to degree-level or hold equivalent experience in working with macroeconomics in the context of development and/or international development finance issues; and some specific study or work-related knowledge of the International Financial Institutions, development finance, and/or international financial architecture.

 You will have proven experience of researching, editing and producing short briefings and papers on development and finance issues aimed at various audiences as well as developing and conducting advocacy with government or international institution officials.